argoproj/argo-cd/docs/user-guide/config-management-plugins.md

 1. The system environment variables
 2. [Standard build environment](build-environment.md)
-3. Variables in the application spec (you can substitute any of the variables from the last 2 points):
+3. Variables in the application spec (References to system and build variables will get interpolated in the variables' values):

 > v1.2